TheShadowProgramming/All-projects-web-practice/linux-CLI-commands-git-errors/linux-keyboard-shortcuts.md

 - ctlr + k for searching something in the current tab
 - ctlr + t for firing a new tab in the browser
 - alt + left key for going backwards in the browser and alt + right for going forwards in the browser
+- yt me full screen ke liye f, numbers dabaane se video ke 10 hisse ho jaate hai and we can get to that specific portion by pressing that number key
+- shift + . will increase the speed of the video

 # Notion shortcuts (similar to markdown syntax)